adrianp2021/SEI-Project-1/README.md

 <img width="416" alt="Screenshot 2021-08-03 at 23 39 31" src="https://user-images.githubusercontent.com/83225952/128095348-53474ed8-255f-4a10-a7f9-4cacb6458e68.png">

-# Known errors or bugs
+## Known errors or bugs

 - If the snake moves in an opposite direction than the one it's currently going on, it wouldn't die (I suspect this is because I did not condition it to do so).

-- I was not able withing the timeframe to fix the restart game function.
+- I was not able within the timeframe to fix the restart game function.

-# Challenges
+## Challenges

 - Without any experience whatsoever, this has been the most challenging part of the course; I was also happy to recreate a game of my childhood using JavaScript.
 The biggest challenges, however, were the logic behind the game action, where the snake would consume a carrot (making it grow by one div) and the second one was to make it die once it reached a border wall.

-# Wins
+## Wins

 - I got to tap into the logical thinking, planning process and bug fixing which was great.

-- I got to understand and appreciate the amazing work is being cumulated in this industry.
+- I had the opportunity to understand and appreciate the amazing work that is being accumulated within the industry.

-# Key learnings
+## Key learnings

 - I got to solidify some concepts of JavaScript, such as array methods and timers.

 - Understanding myself, both in terms of weaknesses and strengths, and also when a break is required.

-# Future Content
+## Future Content

 - Had there been more time, I would have loved to make the arrow buttons of the console functional as well.